Identification of Heterogeneous Peer Effects: Conclusion

 \section{Conclusion}

-This paper introduced the rank-dependent peer effect model.
+This paper introduced a model that allows for flexible patterns of peer effects.
 In this model, how you affect your peer depends not only on your own outcome level but also on the outcomes of the other peers that they have.
-The construction of the peer effect in the model is flexible enough to allow us to discuss many interesting questions regarding how the composition of a peer group affects the peer effect: complementarity v. substitutability, returns to centrality, etc. Traditional peer effect models, such as the linear-in-means (LIM) model, tend to oversimplify the dynamics of peer influence by focusing on a single scalar parameter and assuming perfect substitutability among peers.
+The construction of the peer effect in the model is flexible enough to allow us to discuss many interesting questions regarding how the composition of a peer group affects the peer effect: complementarity v. substitutability, non-monotonic marginal peer effects, etc. Existing peer effect models, such as the linear-in-means (LiM) and the CES model, tend to oversimplify the dynamics of peer influence by focusing on a single scalar parameter or assuming monotonically increasing or decreasing marginal peer effects.
 This oversimplification neglects the heterogeneity within peer effects, where individuals may experience varying degrees of influence depending on the structure and nature of their interactions, across different empirical contexts.
-By developing the rank-dependent peer effect model, this paper allows researchers to investigate richer patterns of peer interactions, with specific peers—such as the highest or lowest performers—having disproportionately larger effects on outcomes in certain contexts.
+This paper allows researchers to investigate richer patterns of peer interactions, with specific peers—such as the highest or lowest performers—having disproportionately larger effects on outcomes in certain contexts.

-While we have focused on identification and estimation through TSLS, there are multiple avenues to establish estimators with better finite sample properties.
-For example, the model can benefit from having an estimator that has data-driven smoothness or sparsity property.
+As an operational framework, we propose a quantile-based peer effect model to solve the dimensionality problem.
+There may exist alternative approaches with better finite sample properties, which warrants future research.
+For example, the model can benefit from having an estimator that has data-driven smoothness on the saturated peer effect coefficients.

-Finally, this paper has only considered settings with exogenous networks.
-As work on incorporating endogenous networks into peer effect models continue to develop, it would similarly be interesting to see if similar approaches can be applied to the rank-dependent peer effect model.
+In addition, this paper has only considered settings with exogenous networks.
+As work on incorporating endogenous networks into peer effect models continues to develop, it would be interesting to see if similar approaches can be applied to our model.